 Utilising the words and phrases that your audience use is also important.
 The content is more likely to resonate with them and it’ll help with search rankings too.
 Don’t be tempted to dust off your thesaurus and include a list of clever, yet obscure, words; you need to minimise the obstacles that lie between the reader and the message.

 What is the right tone of voice for the web?

-Whilst we are adaptable, we believe a professional, yet informal (even conversational), style works well online.
+Whilst you adapt your writing, we believe a professional, yet informal (even conversational), style works well online.